Provide a Special Event

 Guidelines and requirements for special events

-4. All guests must be at least 15 years old, and 15-18 year olds must be chaperoned by an adult sponsor of their group.
+- All guests must be at least 15 years old, and 15 to 18 year olds must be chaperoned by an adult sponsor of their group.

-5. Group size is limited to 4 people as not to be overwhelming to the patients.
+- Group size is limited to four people so as not to be overwhelming to the patients.

-6. Please limit the length of events to 30-45 minutes.
+- Please limit the length of events to 30 to 45 minutes.

-8. The activities must be well-planned and provide fun and entertainment for our patients.
-They should be long enough to make it worth the effort some patients have to go through to get out of bed with IVs, etc. Note: These children are sick and we never know how many will feel like coming to an event, but please don't let this discourage you.
-You can expect anywhere between 2-20 patients to attend most events.
+- The activities must be well-planned and provide fun and entertainment for our patients.
+They should be long enough to make it worth the effort some patients have to go through to get out of bed with IVs, etc. These children are sick, and we never know how many will feel like coming to an event, but please don't let this discourage you.
+You can expect anywhere between two to 20 patients to attend most events.
 However, supplies should be available for the 50 in the hospital that day.

-11. Your group may NOT take photographs or videos during the visit due to patient confidentiality.
+- Your group may not take photographs or videos during the visit due to patient confidentiality.

-12. The presentation should be religiously, politically, ethnically and culturally tolerant because we have patients from many different backgrounds.
-Presentations should not contain threatening themes such as death, medical procedures/personnel, and illness.
+- The presentation should be religiously, politically, ethnically and culturally tolerant because we have patients from many different backgrounds.
+Presentations should not contain threatening themes such as death, medical procedures/personnel and illness.

-13. Any person exposed to contagious diseases (chicken pox, shingles, hepatitis, measles, mumps, pink eye, etc.) in the past four weeks or had flu-like symptoms (vomiting, rash, fever, diarrhea, etc.) in the past two weeks or fever of 100 degrees Fahrenheit on the day of the event is asked NOT to visit.
+- Any person exposed to contagious diseases (chicken pox, shingles, hepatitis, measles, mumps, pink eye, etc.) in the past four weeks or had flu-like symptoms (vomiting, rash, fever, diarrhea, etc.) in the past two weeks or fever of 100 degrees Fahrenheit on the day of the event is asked not to visit.
 For children with weak immune systems, even a cold can be life-threatening.

-15. Proof of flu shot will be required October-April.
+- Proof of flu shot will be required October through April.

-17. Dress comfortably and appropriately for children in a hospital.
-No shorts, tank tops, low-cut blouses, or sandals.
+- Dress comfortably and appropriately for children in a hospital.
+No shorts, tank tops, low-cut blouses or sandals.
 If not dressed appropriately visitors will not be allowed to participate.

-18. Programs & events will be canceled if the group is more than 20 minutes late.
+- Programs and events will be canceled if the group is more than 20 minutes late.

 Things to keep in mind